JiaXinEu/tp/docs/UserGuide.md

 * `GRADE` should be one of the valid grades: **[A+, A, A-, B+, B, B-, C+, C, D+, D, F]**.
 * Editing `GROUP` will overwrite existing `GROUP` entries.
 * Use of `GROUP` prefix `gp/` in an edit command without specifying `GROUP_NAME` will clear all existing `GROUP` of the student.
+* This command will not apply to a student who is archived.
+In order to edit an archived student, look at the [`edit_archived`](#7102-editing-an-archived-student--editarchived) command.

 Examples:
 *  `edit A0123459X e/e0123450@u.nus.edu` Edits the email address of the person with student_id = A0123459X to be `e0123450@u.nus.edu`.